soc/scala-lang/documentation/faq/index.md

 ### Can Scala run in the browser?
 Yes. ...

-**JH: I'd remove the Scala.js specific Qs and rather link to a separate article explaining the Scala/Web connection in more depth**
+JH: Remove the more specific Qs and link to a dedicated article?

 ### How large are Scala.js applications?